gowtham-thakku/barcode-trimmer/README.md

 | **Gap Open Penalty** | 5 | Cost to start a gap in alignment |
 | **Gap Extend Penalty** | 1 | Cost to extend an existing gap |

+*Note: This code was generated using the assistance of Claude Code, but included specific prompts to which bioinformatics tools to use (e.g Parasail); the code has been validated using multiple datasets.